Saturday, April 11, 2026

 The hymn “My Shepherd Will Supply My Need” has become my new favorite.

-The words are such a comfort and the melody is so beautiful!
+The words are such a comfort and the melody is so incredibly beautiful!
 I love to play this hymn on my large 40 string harp.

 This hymn was written by Isaac Watts and is based on Psalm 23.

 Psalm 23 is one of the most familiar and well loved Psalms out there.
 Psalm 23 is not just about green pastures and quiet waters.
-This Psalm also talks about hard and painful things.
-Things like enemies and death.

 This Psalm mentions so many things that people face in this life - good things and hard things.
 Guidance.
 Provision.
 Renewal.
 Comfort.
 Death.
 Enemies.
 Goodness.
 Mercy.
 God’s Presence.